1936 New Zealand cyclone: Impact

-Whangarei
+Whangārei

-Whangarei township and its business district were flooded.
+Whangārei township and its business district were flooded.

 Auckland

 In Auckland, 40 boats were sunk or driven ashore, trees were uprooted, roofs blown off houses, and windows blown in.
 The wind was estimated to have been gusting to 90 mph.

 Thames

 There was severe flooding at Thames.

 Manawatu and Wairarapa

-The Manawatu and Wairarapa had the strongest southly winds.
+The Manawatu and Wairarapa had the strongest southerly winds.
 Manakau, Kuku, and Levin houses were damaged by the winds.

 In Palmerston North, many houses lost roofs, the showgrounds main stand lost its roof, the Fitzherbert Avenue sports ground stand lost its roof, power and telegraph poles were broken, trees were uprooted, St Chad's church and hall in Longburn were destroyed, a railway settlement hut was blown over injuring its occupant, a motor upholstery and paint shop was destroyed, and numerous shop windows were blown in.
 The Manawatu River reached 15 ft 9 in on its flood gauge, 3 in more than the previous highest flood.

 The Feilding aeroclub hangar and two aeroplanes were destroyed.